Enlarged Prostate: Benign Prostatic Hyperplasia:

 Overactive bladder meds may also be used, especially in combination with alpha blockers.
 They act by decreasing the spasticity of the smooth muscle of the bladder, thus helping control symptoms of an overactive bladder.

-In 2011, the U.S. Food and Drug Administration approved tadalafil (Cialis) to treat the signs and symptoms of benign prostatic hyperplasia, and for the treatment of BPH and erectile dysfunction, when the conditions occur simultaneously.
+Tadalafil (Cialis) is used to treat benign prostatic hyperplasia, and for the treatment of BPH and erectile dysfunction, when the conditions occur simultaneously.

 Minimally Invasive Surgical Treatment for BPH:

 If medical treatment fails, transurethral resection of prostate (TURP) surgery may need to be performed.
 This involves removing the obstructing portion of the prostate through the urethra.
 There are also a number of new methods for reducing the size of an enlarged prostate.
 These include various methods to destroy or remove part of the excess tissue while trying to avoid damaging what's left.
-Transurethral electrovaporization of the prostate (TVP), laser TURP, visual laser ablation (VLAP), Greenlight and Bipolar TURP and others are in use.
+Transurethral electrovaporization of the prostate (TVP), laser TURP, visual laser ablation (VLAP), Greenlight and Bipolar TURP, Urolift and Rezum and others.